 Following a request from Greece in April 2010, the European Commission, the European Central Bank and the International Monetary Fund agreed an economic adjustment programme with the Greek authorities in May 2010.
 A second economic adjustment programme was agreed with the Greek authorities in March 2012.

 After some delays, Greece has made substantial progress under its second economic adjustment programme.
 The fiscal position has further improved.
 On the financial side, the banking sector has stabilised and a second round of recapitalisations is being carried out.
 Important structural reforms have been implemented, including in product markets and in most areas of the public sector.

 Greece needs to fully implement reforms with regard to its public finances, in order to ensure the achievement of its targets.
 In the banking sector, non-performing loans represent a challenge for the country.
 Tackling unemployment remains a priority, together with the upgrading of vocational education and improvements of social safety nets.
 Adopted or ongoing reforms need to be implemented in the areas of revenue administration, taxation, public financial management, privatisation, public administration, health care, pensions and the fight against corruption.
 Greece is recommended to correct its excessive deficit by 2016 at the latest.
 See how Greece compares with other EU Member States in key areas.

-In order to avoid duplication with reform measures set out in the programme and consistently with the approach followed since 2011, the Commission has not issued additional recommendations to Greece in the framework of the European Semester.
+In order to avoid duplication with reform measures set out in the programme and consistently with the approach followed in the previous years, the Commission has not issued additional recommendations to Greece in the framework of the European Semester.